All new developments require an amount of affordable rental housing. 700 homes will be available in phases throughout late 2017 into summer 2018.

 - We currently have a waiting list in operation and there is high demand, especially for one bed apartments.
 The waiting list changes daily as people join and leave the list; we therefore will be unable to advise of your place on the waiting list and are not able to guarantee an offer until it is made.

 11. When will I know if I will get an offer?

 As the properties are part of a new build site, the completion date can change at short notice.
 Please be aware that we can only start allocating apartments when we have confirmed dates and this can be less than four weeks in advance of the ‘move in’ date.

 You will be informed by Lodge Property Services if you have been shortlisted.

 Following this you will be given a formal offer with property details once we have a property completion date confirmed.

-Because Eddington is different to other University accommodation, the rent charge will differ from person to person.
+Because Eddington is different to other University accommodation, the rent charged will differ from person to person.
 The rent charge is calculated from your gross household income (please view sections 6 & 7).

 Throughout your tenancy your rent charges could change according to any increases or decreases in your household income.
-We will review your tenancy three times a year and you are required to notify us of any changes of household members and of any income changes for all parties.
+We will review your tenancy three times a year and you are required to notify us of any changes of household members and of any income changes for all residents at any time.
 Your rent may therefore increase following annual pay awards or if you take on additional roles etc. If your income decreases, we will ask you to verify this with supporting documentation.